Create charts for contact tracing

 The link chart also shows A (F, 30-39) selected, and the direct connections between the patient and the activities she reported.
 In the case of A (F, 30-39), only her household was reported.

-A node on the time series indicates the date that A (F, 30-39) reported her activity (arriving home from travel to Household A) as 3/6/2020.
+The reference table indicates the date that A (F, 30-39) reported her activity (arriving home from travel to Household A) as 3/6/2020.
 Since A (F, 30-39) did not report any other activity besides returning to her house, she is a low risk for transmitting the virus.
 You will look at the members of her household next.

 - In the link chart, click the node for Household A to select it.